JohnDinhDev/mache-project/README.md

 ## What is this project?

-The Mache Project is where I took a template from [SYMCU.CO](https://symu.co/) and converted it to a static website from scratch
+The Mache Project is where I develop [SYMCU.CO](https://symu.co/)'s photoshop design and converted it to a static website from scratch

-## What was the purpose of this?

-Testing my skills to create a full static website using PostCSS with the BEM architecture, as well as making it completely mobile-responsive, and testing responsive images
+## Summary

+In this project, I used PostCSS with the BEM architecture.
+The end result is a completely mohbile-responsive website